kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ### Merging Localization Files
 1. **Select a base localization asset and open FrosTxt.**
 2. **Import modified localization files to merge using the `Add`/`Remove` buttons.** The files are merged upwards in the order that they appear in the list, meaning files lower in the list take priority if there are conflicts.
-Using the `Move up` and `Move down` buttons, organize imported files accordingly.
+Use the `Move up` and `Move down` buttons to change a file's place in the merge order.
 3. **Click the `Merge` button.** FrosTxt will merge the staged files and automatically modify the localization chunk and ebx files corresponding to the base language.
 4. **Export the mod** and apply it as the last mod in Frosty Mod Manager.
 In the Frosty Mod Manager `Conflicts` tab, verify that the correct localization file is being applied.